 Remember that a lot of seafood products contain high levels of mercury, which can be harmful for baby.
-Try limited the amount of seafood during your 9 months, however, a little will actually be beneficial.
+Try limiting the amount of seafood during your 9 months, but eating a little will actually be beneficial.
 Omega 3 fatty acids are important for baby development.
 So a fresh Alaskan salmon will be delicious and good, in moderation.
 You can find other sources of Omega 3* but the kind found in seafood like fish is often said to be the best.

 *Avocado and Almonds are also a good source of omega 3 fatty acids.